CSGIRLIES/hackathon-edugame-frontend/README.md

    - Go to `http://localhost:3000`.

 2. **Sign Up**
-   - On the first screen, choose *Créer un compte* and fill in email & password (mock-only for now).
+   - On the first screen, choose *Créer un compte* and fill in email & password.
+   - With Supabase configured, this creates a real user account.
+   - Without Supabase env vars, you'll see an error message (auth won't work).

 3. **Onboarding**
    - Step 1: Enter your name/pseudo.